HeikoStudt/BeckyPlugin.Net/README.md

 # Acknowledges
 Becky!
-2 is a software by Rimarts, Inc. http://rimarts.co.jp
+2 is a software by [Rimarts, Inc.](http://rimarts.co.jp)

 This C# .NET SDK is a transcription of the official SDK (originally using version 2.64.0).

-The exported methods are using [RGiesecke.DllExport] (https://sites.google.com/site/robertgiesecke/Home/uploads/unmanagedexports) via its [Nuget package] (https://www.nuget.org/packages/UnmanagedExports/1.2.2.23707).
+The exported methods are using [RGiesecke.DllExport](https://sites.google.com/site/robertgiesecke/Home/uploads/unmanagedexports) via its [Nuget package](https://www.nuget.org/packages/UnmanagedExports/1.2.2.23707).

-Another possibility is a fork of above [DllExport] (https://github.com/3F/DllExport) which is quite harder (but more advanced).
+Another possibility is a fork of above [DllExport](https://github.com/3F/DllExport) which is quite harder (but more advanced).

-The module initializing is done via [ModuleInit.Fody] (https://www.nuget.org/packages/ModuleInit.Fody/).
+The module initializing is done via [ModuleInit.Fody](https://www.nuget.org/packages/ModuleInit.Fody/).

-For putting up some window and menu stuff, you can use the [Nuget Package of PInvoke] (https://github.com/AArnott/pinvoke).
-While most of Win32 APIs are still missing in the package, you can add those [Win32 APIs] (http://www.pinvoke.net) yourself.
+For putting up some window and menu stuff, you can use the [Nuget Package of PInvoke](https://github.com/AArnott/pinvoke).
+While most of Win32 APIs are still missing in the package, you can add those [Win32 APIs](http://www.pinvoke.net) yourself.